github/docs/content/actions/creating-actions/creating-a-composite-action.md

    cd hello-world-composite-action
    ```

-1. In the `hello-world-composite-action` repository, create a new file called `goodbye.sh`, and add the following example code:
+1. In the `hello-world-composite-action` repository, create a new file called `goodbye.sh` with example code:

    ```shell copy
    echo "echo Goodbye" > goodbye.sh